koher/try-swift-2016/try-swift.md

 }
 ```

 ^ Then, no one knows what errors can be actually thrown even by a function she implemented.
 It's so bad.
-Impossible to complete error handling, and we tend to be careless about error handling.
+Impossible to complete error handling, and we tend to be careless about it.

 ---